timani/mitre-logger/README.md

     - [Emacs version](#emacs-version)
     - [OS X](#os-x)

+## How it works

+On every machine you install asciinema recorder, you get a new, unique API token.
+This command connects this local token with your asciinema.org account, and links all asciicasts recorded on this machine with the account.

 ## Install

 Want to run against the `master` branch?
 You'll need to include the dependent